 Canoes for Conservation

 Enjoy a safe, physically-distanced, outdoors activity with family and friends.

 Canoes For Conservation Tours are interpretive guided canoe tours designed to be an enjoyable and informative outdoor activity.
 Canoe guides will take you on a journey along one of our historic water trails while sharing their knowledge about the local history, culture, and environment.
-During the easy 2.5 hour paddle, there will be plenty of time to take photos.
+Throughout the easy paddle, there will be plenty of time to take photos.
 We will also enjoy a hot cedar tea and some locally curated snacks on this unforgettable experience.

 Meet to begin the tour at Parks Canada Fisheries and Oceans dock, downtown Sault Ste.
 Marie, Ontario.

 Pass through the historic Sault Ste.
 Marie Canal, a National Historic Site, made famous as the world’s first electrically operated lock.

 Paddle the Sault Ste.
-Marie waterfront learning about this international bordertown waterway between Canada and the USA.
+Marie waterfront learning about this international waterway as the only outflow from Lake Superior, the greatest expanse of freshwater on the planet.

-Dip your paddle into the famous Whitefish Rapids at Bawating, one of the most significant cultural gathering places of the Anishnaabe People.
+Dip your paddle into the famous Whitefish Rapids at Bawaating, one of the most significant cultural gathering places of the Anishinaabe People since time immemorial.

-Drift quietly along the waterfront watching for the variety of birds that make it one of the best birding areas at the heart of the upper Great Lakes.
+Drift quietly along the waterfront watching for waterfowl, songbirds and raptors that make it one of the best birding areas at the heart of the upper Great Lakes.

 Just 20 minutes west of Sault Ste.
 Marie, the tour begins at Gros Cap Marina Park in Prince Township.
 This is a fully accessible Lake Superior Water Trail access point to the Trans Canada Trail.